 Our chefs are talented and inspirational!
 The variety of soup recipes is amazing!
-Curry soups, classic tomato, hearty chicken noodle, savory beef vegetable, loaded baked potato, roasted pumpkin, lentil soups with spinach, and so much more!
-They are all homemade, nutritious, and unique and with options for all palates and dietary restrictions.
+Curry soups, classic tomato, hearty chicken noodle, savory beef vegetable, loaded baked potato, roasted pumpkin, lentil soups and so many more!
+They are all homemade, nutritious, and unique and with options for all palates and special dietary restrictions.

 Black Bean Enchilada Soup